Will Professor Ross Garnaut force Kevin Rudd's climate change leadership, or will it be silently 'averaged out' in Canberra?

 "But, like the politicians, he seems incapable of envisioning Australia beyond coal."

 In many ways Garnaut's Draft Report can be applauded, but it seems too weak in its suggestions about the political decisions that need to be taken.
 In his remarks about the "diabolical political problem" climate change poses, Professor Garnaut may have given a space for the devellish notion, and he may have weakened the demands we must make in order to halt the deterioration of our world as a result of climate change.

 This page collates the early media commentary surrounding the presentation of Professor Ross Garnaut's Climate change report on July 4, 2008.
 It contains material from the Sydney Morning Herald, The Age, The ABC and material from Crikey.
-It also links to the report, copied to our website from the Garnaut Review website.
+It also features the link to the original report file, stored on our website.

 5 July 2008: Climate Code Red: The case for Emergency Action - Australian climate scientists David Spratt & Philip Sutton reveal extensive scientific evidence that the global warming crisis is far worse than official reports and national governments have indicated - and that we're almost at the point of no return.
 According to Green's Christine Milne, they "provide a valuable and sobering contribution to the policy challenge of climate change at a pivotal moment, with their key insight that the expectation of failure has become the norm in climate policy.
 Climate Code Red is a significant contribution which should be read by anyone seriously contemplating how to set greenhouse emission-reduction targets."